vanilla-reforged/vmangos-docker/README.md

 - YesilCMS container

-### What's different compared to Michael Serajnik vmangos for docker (@repository https://sr.ht/~mser/vmangos-docker/)
+### Differences to Michael Serajnik's vmangos for docker (@repository https://sr.ht/~mser/vmangos-docker/)

 - All variables can now be given in the .env file of the root directory.
 - All volumes are in the ./vol directory.
 - Directory paths for volumes are similar in host and container, where apps don't expect a specific path within the container.
 - Non-persistent containers run with root.
+- No more copying of data to containers instead of using volumes.
 - Tasks have been split in multiple scripts for easier troubleshooting.
    - Scripts starting with 0X are meant for setup.
    - Scripts starting with 1X are meant for update and recreation tasks.